 More training materials will be added as they become available.

-Title IX Coordinators
+Title IX Coordinator

-Title IX Coordinators are responsible for overseeing the university’s response to such reports, and identifying as well as addressing any patterns or systemic problems revealed by such reports.
+The Title IX Coordinator is responsible for overseeing the university’s response to such reports, and identifying as well as addressing any patterns or systemic problems revealed by such reports.
 This would include ensuring that appropriate steps are taken to investigate or otherwise determine what occurred.
 When investigations reveal that reported sexual misconduct creates a hostile environment, the Title IX coordinator is responsible for taking prompt and effective steps which are reasonably calculated to end the sexual misconduct, eliminate the hostile environment, prevent its recurrence and, as appropriate, remedy its effects.

-Interim Title IX Coordinator
+Title IX Coordinator

-Dr. Amy Brown J.D.
+Amy Brown, J.D.
 (TitleIX@truett.edu)

 Responsibilities: